 2. It Regulates Blood Sugar

 As we know, stable blood sugar means more consistent levels of energy throughout the day as well as a quicker metabolism (which, let's be real, can benefit all of us).
 This is especially beneficial, though, for people who suffer from insulin-related diseases.
-"Green tea may help to regulate blood sugar levels and increase insulin sensitivity, which may help to improve type 2 diabetes," says Amy Shapiro, registered dietician and nutritionist and founder of Real Food NYC.
+"Green tea may help to regulate blood sugar levels and increase insulin sensitivity, which may help to improve type 2 diabetes," says Amy Shapiro, MS, RD, CDN, registered dietitian and nutritionist and founder of Real Food NYC.